Skip to main content

 LACS 4911: Topics in Latin American Research and Analysis 3

-Mixing courses from the different areas and departments below is required.
-Courses must be selected from at least two (2) different areas.
+Elective courses must be selected from at least 2 of the 3 different areas below.
 For example, while five courses may be taken in the "Languages and History Area," at least one class must come from "Social Sciences and LACS," or vice-versa.

 Social Sciences and LACS area